-Public networks and subnets of the dedicated server
+Public networks and subnets of a dedicated server

-A public (Internet) network is a network for servers to access the Internet using public IP addresses.
+A public (Internet) network is a network for server access to the Internet using public IP addresses.

-The server is automatically included in the shared VLAN for the public network and is allocated one IPv4 public address from the shared subnet.
+The server is automatically included in the shard VLAN for the public network, and it is allocated one IPv4 public address from the shared subnet.

-Network parameters (IP address, subnet mask, default gateway) can be viewed in the control panel: in the top menu, click Products → Dedicated Servers → Network → Subnet tab → Subnet page.
+Network parameters (IP address, subnet mask, default gateway) can be viewed in the Control panel: from the top menu, click Products → Dedicated Servers → Network → Subnet tab → subnet page.

-To obtain additional IP addresses , order a dedicated subnet and configure it.
-When ordering a dedicated subnet, IP addresses will be allocated to an account on a separate VLAN.
-No more than one dedicated VLAN for a public network in the same pool is allocated per account.
+To receive additional IP addresses, order a dedicated subnet and configure it.
+When ordering a dedicated subnet, IP addresses are allocated to the account as a separate VLAN.
+Only one dedicated VLAN for the public network can be allocated to one account in one pool.

-Dedicated subnet IP addresses can be used on account servers that are in the same pool (IP addresses work only within the same pool).
-When ordering a dedicated subnet, you can use either an address from a shared subnet or a dedicated subnet.
-You cannot use both IP addresses at the same time.
+IP addresses from a dedicated subnet can be used on account servers located in the same pool (IP addresses work only within a single pool).
+When ordering a dedicated subnet, you can use either an address from the shared subnet or one from the dedicated subnet.
+You cannot use both IP addresses simultaneously.

-You can view the VLAN that is assigned to a port in the Control Panel: from the top menu, click Products → Dedicated Servers → Servers → Server → Server page → Ports tab.
+You can view the VLAN assigned to a port in the control panel: in the top menu, click Products → Dedicated Servers → Servers → server page → tab Ports.

-The network interface on the server will be configured automatically only when the OS is auto-installed.
-When installing the OS from its own image, you must configure the network interface on the server manually.
+The network interface on the server will be configured automatically only during auto-installation of the OS.
+When installing the OS from your own image, you must configure the network interface on the server manually.

-When setting up your network, we recommend using Selectel recursive DNS servers, but you can specify any public DNS servers.
+When setting up the network, we recommend using Selectel recursive DNS servers, but you can specify any public DNS servers.

-All traffic (incoming, outgoing) that passes through the Internet port is summarized and charged according to the traffic consumption model.
+All traffic (incoming, outgoing) that passes through the Internet port is summarized and charged in accordance with the traffic consumption model.

-- for the number of MAC addresses - 25 MAC addresses per switch port;
+- on the number of MAC addresses — 25 MAC addresses per switch port;

-- for broadcast traffic - 10 MB/sec per port for each separate type of traffic.
+- on broadcast traffic — 10 MB/sec per port for each individual traffic type.

-You can disconnect a server of arbitrary configuration from the public network by creating a ticket.
-After disconnection from the public network it will not be possible to install the OS on the server by auto-installation.
+A server of arbitrary configuration can be disconnected from the public network; to do this, create a ticket.
+After disconnection from the public network, auto-installing an OS on the server will not be possible.

 Public shared IP addresses

-Public shared IP addresses are on a common subnet and have a fixed prefix /24 (mask 255.255.255.0).
-Servers of other clients are also on the shared subnet, and servers in the same account can fall into different shared subnets.
-For security, IP address spoofing protection is used in the shared subnet.
+Public shared IP addresses are located in the shared subnet and have a fixed prefix /24 (mask 255.255.255.0).
+Other clients' servers are also located in the shared subnet, and servers within a single account may end up in different shared subnets.
+For security reasons, the shared subnet uses IP anti-spoofing protection.

-A public shared IP address won't allow it:
+A public shared IP address does not support:

-- configure BGP and BGP + anycast subnet connection;
+- configuring a BGP connection and BGP + anycast subnet;

-- use a public dedicated IP address at the same time;
+- simultaneously using a public dedicated IP address;

-- reassign an address to another server (including using VRRP, CARP, Keepalived, Corosync, etc. for server redundancy).
+- reassign the address to another server (including using VRRP, CARP, Keepalived, Corosync, etc. for server redundancy).

-To change the IP address on the server, connect additional public IP addresses.
+To change the IP address on your server, connect additional public IP addresses.

 Public dedicated IP addresses

-Public dedicated IP addresses are on a dedicated subnet and have any prefix (mask).
-Dedicated subnet IP addresses can be used on account servers that are in the same pool.
-To get a public dedicated IP address, connect additional public IP addresses.
+Public dedicated IP addresses are located in a dedicated subnet and have any prefix (mask).
+IP addresses from a dedicated subnet can be used on account servers that are in the same pool.
+To receive a public dedicated IP address, connect additional public IP addresses.

 Connect additional public IP addresses

-Once a dedicated subnet is ordered, you cannot use the public shared IPv4 address that was allocated automatically when the server was ordered.
+After ordering a dedicated subnet, you cannot use the public shared IPv4 address that was automatically allocated when the server was ordered.

 - Order a dedicated subnet.